 Permission: What Is It and Why Do I Need It?

 Many people operate illegally, either intentionally or through ignorance.
 They use other people’s work and never seek consent.
-The problem with this approach — besides its questionable ethics — is that the more successful the project becomes, the more likely that a copyright owner will learn of the use.
+This may work well for those who fly under the radar—that is, if copyright owners never learn of the use, or don’t care enough to take action.
+The problem with this approach—besides its questionable ethics—is that the more successful the project becomes, the more likely that a copyright owner will learn of the use.
 Therefore, if you want your project to become successful, unauthorized use becomes an obstacle.